 Times Tables Rockstars

 All children from Years 2-6 have a log in and password for Times Tables Rockstars so they can log on at home too.
 This is a much-loved website that lets children practice their times table in a fun, engaging and rewarding way.
 It lets them create and build a cool avatar, join a battle of bands against other classes and compete in times tables festivals against children around the world!
 Children can either choose times table set by their maths teacher (Garage and Arena) or answer questions up to 12 x 12 (Studio, Festival and Rock Slam).
 The Sound Check activity is a simulation of the Year 4 Multiplication Tables Check (MTC) so a great way for the children to practise.
-Please contact your child’s Maths teacher or Mrs Chambers if you are having trouble logging it.
+Please contact your child’s Maths teacher, Miss Renshaw or Mrs Elliott if you are having trouble logging in.

 Making times tables fact flash cards (strips of cards)